-Though technically not a citrus plant, indoor olive trees are one of the latest additions to the indoor fruit tree selection …
+Indoor olive trees are one of the latest additions to the indoor fruit tree selection.

 These handsome (and very prolific) trees are becoming exceptionally popular, and not just for the health benefits of their fruit yield.
 They thrive beautifully in containers and will produce fresh and healthy olives all year around.
 Shipped in their own container, they’re ready to adapt to your indoor living space or outdoor patio.

 Here’s a picture of the tree in a suitable container.

 In terms of yield, you can expect to get about 15 to 20 pounds of olives per year at minimum!
 Since olives are smaller than most other fruit, it is not uncommon for the tree to start producing olives within the first year.
 By the second year you own this tree, you’ll get a steady yield that will continue for years to come.